25+ Research Ideas in Computer Science for High School Students

 Topic 5: Game Development

-According to statistics, the number of gamers worldwide is expected to hit 3.32 billion by 2024.
+According to statistics, the number of gamers worldwide is expected to hit 3.32 billion.
 This leaves an enormous demand for innovation and research in the field of game design, an exciting field of research.
 You could explore the field from multiple viewpoints, such as backend game development, analysis of various games, user targeting, as well as using AI to build and improve gaming models.
 If you're a gamer, or someone interested in game design, pursuing ideas like the one below can be a great starting point for your research -

 19. Design and build a serious game that teaches users about a specific topic, such as renewable energy or financial literacy.